-- Moisture Cockroaches are attracted to moist areas, e.g., near leaking pipes, condensation, pooled water, or spills.
-The maintenance section should be contacted to repair pipe leaks or eliminate sources of condensation and the residents should be asked to keep their apartments dry. - Food storage Cockroaches are attracted to food that is not sealed in a container.
-If food is not stored properly, the resident should be provided guidelines and asked to follow the IPM technician's advice.
-It is recommended that food stored in cupboards or on counters be placed in airtight containers.
-Food can also be stored in the refrigerator to protect it from becoming infested. - Vacuum Visible living and dead cockroaches, their cast skins, and oothecae, can easily be vacuumed by the resident.
+- Vacuum: Visible living and dead cockroaches, their cast skins, and oothecae, can easily be vacuumed by the resident.
 This reduces both the number of cockroaches and potential allergens.
 Vacuum cleaner attachments can be used to access harborage areas, such as cracks in walls or behind large appliances.
 Vacuum cleaners with HEPA filters provide the best protection from airborne particles, otherwise a dust mask, e.g., N-95, should be worn.
-Employees must be enrolled in an OSHA mandated respiratory protection program and medically cleared prior to using any respirator. - Miscellaneous Residents should kill and discard individual cockroaches before they become established in an apartment.
+Employees must be enrolled in an OSHA mandated respiratory protection program and medically cleared prior to using any respirator. - Miscellaneous: Residents should kill and discard individual cockroaches before they become established in an apartment.
 Cockroaches can be removed physically, e.g., with a flyswatter or trapped.
 Immediate removal can prevent cockroaches from developing a reproducing population.
-If many cockroaches are killed, the carcasses should be discarded to reduce exposure to allergens.
+If many cockroaches are killed, the carcasses are discarded to reduce exposure to allergens.

-- Detergents A mixture of liquid dish detergent and water (10% soap) can be used by residents to kill solitary cockroaches and avoid filing a pest control request. - Boric acid Boric acid can be used by the IPM technician as a least-toxic pesticide.
+- Detergents: A mixture of liquid dish detergent and water (10% soap) can be used by residents to kill solitary cockroaches and avoid filing a pest control request. - Boric acid: Boric acid can be used by the IPM technician as a least-toxic pesticide.
 The treatment can be blown under cabinets and into wall voids, cracks, or any other undisturbed and dry place in an apartment.
-Boric acid acts as a barrier treatment to prevent cockroaches from entering living spaces. - Diatomaceous earth and silica aerogel These chemicals kill insects through desiccation, so are used in the same fashion as boric acid.

-- Baits and bait stations Baits contain an attractant and a pesticide that is ingested by a cockroach.
-In the college/ university IPM program, baits should only be used to clear an apartment of an infestation, and not as a preventative treatment.
-Bait stations placed in an apartment should be removed when the insect population decreases below the action threshold.
-Baits not contained in a bait station should be located where inadvertent exposure is minimized, e.g., in cracks, behind faceplates and large appliances, and in locked closets accessible only to college/university IPM technicians.
-Locations where cockroaches enter an apartment should be found by inspecting the building perimeter.
-Insect entry points should be baited and sealed.
+Boric acid acts as a barrier treatment to prevent cockroaches from entering living spaces. - Diatomaceous earth and silica aerogel: These chemicals kill insects through desiccation, so are used in the same fashion as boric acid. - Baits and bait stations: Baits contain an attractant and a pesticide that is ingested by a cockroach.
+In the DOHRE IPM program, baits are only used to clear an apartment of an infestation, and not as a preventative treatment.
+Bait stations placed into an apartment are removed when the insect population decreases below the action threshold.
+Baits not contained in a bait station are located where inadvertent exposure is minimized, e.g., in cracks, behind faceplates and large appliances, and in locked closets accessible only to DOHRE technicians.
+Locations where cockroaches enter an apartment are found by inspecting around the building perimeter.
+Insect entry points are baited and sealed.
 Boric acid is a common ingredient in baits.
-Bait selections should be rotated among different active ingredients in order to avoid bait aversion and resistance by cockroaches. - Botanical products Various botanical products, e.g., oils and "food grade" products, are currently on the market to control insect infestations.
+Bait selections should be rotated among different active ingredients in order to avoid bait aversion and resistance by cockroaches. - Botanical products: Various botanical products, e.g., oils and "food grade" products, are currently on the market to control insect infestations.
 These are used in a fashion similar to conventional liquid insecticides but are relatively non-toxic to humans.
 However, many companies that produce "green pesticides" make claims about their products with little or no supporting efficacy data.
-These products may be exempt from toxicity studies, so they must be used with caution. - Broadcast pesticides If all other options have been exhausted and an infestation cannot be con- trolled, a broadcast application of a least-toxic insecticide may be warranted.
-Pesticide labels should be followed and rotation between products is necessary to prevent pesticide resistance.
+These products may be exempt from toxicity studies, so they must be used with caution. - Broadcast pesticides: If all other options have been exhausted and an infestation cannot be controlled, a broadcast application of a least-toxic insecticide may be warranted.
+Pesticide labels are followed and rotation between products is necessary to prevent pesticide resistance.